Gremble09/misc/README.md

 ##Hanoi

-C++ and Python implementations of the Tower of Hanoi
+Python implementations of the Tower of Hanoi